samarjit/koa-router-ajv-swaggergen/README.md

   * Added support for yarn 2/berry
   * Removed dependencies flatten, clone, extend, delegates
   * Added parsing body without `.type`
-  * Fixed validation with schema reference as fullpath
+  * Fixed validation with schema reference as full-path
+  * Fixed delete method handling so that it appears in swagger